xcheng85/tennis-shop-app/README.md

 10. AppConfig and DI
 InjectionToken: like key in the ioc

+## Observables
+async:
+1. backend api
+2. reading from file system

+callback hell -> promise (chain of then)

+promise limitations:
+1. cannot cancel
+2. immediately execute
+3. one-time
+4. respond with one value

+observable

+next(): emit streams of events

+observable pattern

+rxjs operators: works with observables(event)
+1. transform
+2. filter
+3. combine events

+create observables
+1. fromEvents: html events
+2. of
+3. from

+transform observables
+1. pipe: combine multiple operatoers
+2. map:
+3. filter
+4. tap: do nothing operator

+high-order observables
+1. switchMap: read from source observable and emit new observable, like a switch. cancels current inner observable and switch to a new one.
+2. mergeMap: merges all inner observable into 1.

+reactive: consume. digest and transform async data streams
+rxjs: js lib

+router and httpclient is coupled with observable

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.